 Many students applying to independent high schools are required to take standardized tests as part of the admissions process.
-In the Washington, DC area, the majority of Catholic high schools require the High School Preparation Test (HSPT) while many secular schools require the SSAT or ISEE.
-(Note: there are a few Catholic schools that require the SSAT).
-In the fall of 2020, many independent schools have elected to go “test optional” allowing students to submit standardized test scores if they wish.
-However, most Catholic schools are still requiring students to take the HSPT for admission purposes.
+In the Washington, DC area, many Catholic high schools require the High School Preparation Test (HSPT), while many secular schools require the SSAT or ISEE.
+(Note: There are a few Catholic schools that require the SSAT).
+As in 2020, many independent schools have elected to go test optional for the 2021-2022 admissions cycle, allowing students to submit standardized test scores if they wish.
+However, many Catholic schools are still requiring students to take the HSPT for admission purposes.
 While students can take the SSAT multiple times, they generally may take the HSPT only once.
 Read on for further differences between the two tests.

 What are the HSPT and the SSAT?

 Both the SSAT and the HSPT are school admissions exams.
 The HSPT is an admissions requirement at many Catholic high schools and is taken by 8thgraders seeking entry to those schools.
 The SSAT is required by many independent and some parochial high schools.
 5th-11th graders who are applying for admission to independent schools take the SSAT.